SUPPORT OUR STARS

 Practice Compassion

 Wouldn't it be great if all our children brought home stellar grades and glowing behavior reports and our homes were filled with harmony and joy?
 In reality, our kids don't always live up to our hopes or expectations.
 Sometimes we need to take action and correct course.
 Other times, we need to cut ourselves -- and our children -- some slack.
 High standards are great, but so is compassion and forgiveness.
-We're all doing the best we can.
+The same goes for teachers and staff.
+If we question something happening at school, let's do so calmly and politely.
+Ask for more information, share our concerns, and focus on positive solutions.
+Give teachers and staff the benefit of the doubt and always assume the best of intentions.
+Remember we share the same goals.
+We all want to see our stars shine!

 Make Room for Reading